 Completed:

 Joakim Weill (Ph.D.
-ARE, chair) Climate Economist at Federal Reserve Board – Research & Statistics division; 🏆Winner of the Agricultural & Applied Economics Association’s 2023 Outstanding Doctoral Dissertation Award.
+ARE, 2022, chair) Climate Economist at Federal Reserve Board – Research & Statistics division; Winner of the Agricultural & Applied Economics Association’s 2023 Outstanding Doctoral Dissertation Award.
 Joakim collaborated with me on the loss of amphibian ecosystem services and incidence of malaria in Central America and COVID-19 social distancing.
 He is an applied microeconomist working on environmental inequalities and the social safety net.
 His research analyzes the distributional impacts of environmental changes and public policies by leveraging large datasets from multiple sources combined with recent development in the causal inference and literature.
 His ongoing projects investigate the role of flood risk information in the demand for disaster insurance, as well as the impacts of housing vouchers on residential outcomes and environmental inequalities.
 Prior to PhD studies, Jo worked as a consultant at the World Bank’s Natural Resources Department and obtained a masters in environmental sciences.

 François Castonguay (Ph.D., ARE, 2021, member) Public Health Analytics and Modeling Fellow at the Centers for Disease Control & Prevention.
 Economic epidemiology; Natural resource and environmental economics.

 Pierce Donovan (Ph.D., ARE, 2020, chair) Assistant Professor, Department of Economics, Connecticut College.
-Pierce collaborates with me on shadow value viability.
+Pierce collaborated with me on shadow value viability.
 His focus includes environmental and natural resource economics, structural econometrics, and development economics.
 He works on developing new techniques to solve dynamic optimization problems with joint probabilistic constraints.

 Amanda Lindsay (ARE, 2019, collaborator) Assistant Professor, Luther College.
 Amanda collaborated with me on a 2016 JEBO paper on Harnessing enforcement leverage at the border to minimize biological risk from international live species trade.
 In her job market paper she employed an interdisciplinary approach to evaluate the local economic and biological implications of marine policies in rural Indonesia.
 Her analysis illustrates to what extent these policies can achieve sustainable development objectives.

-Amanda Faig (ARE, 2017, member):
+Amanda Faig (ARE, 2017, member): Research Scientist, Amazon

-Joanne Brasch (Individual PhD program, member): Lecturer (UC Davis) and Project Manager (California Product Stewardship Council))
+Joanne Brasch (Individual PhD program, 2015, member): Lecturer (UC Davis) and Project Manager (California Product Stewardship Council))

-Matthew MacLachlan (ARE, 2015, chair): USDA – Economic Research Service
+Matthew MacLachlan (ARE, 2015, chair): USDA, Economic Research Service

 Cloe Garnache (ARE, 2013, member), Assistant Professor, Michigan State University.

-boon-ling_yeoBoon-Ling Yeo (GGE, 2013, chair), Postdoctoral Scholar, Energy Institute, UC Davis.
+Boon-Ling Yeo (GGE, 2013, chair), Postdoctoral Scholar, Energy Institute, UC Davis.